-MuzicNotez Crew: Who were your musical influences, idols, or bands growing up that have helped mold you into the musician you are today?
+MuzicNotez Crew: Who were your musical influences, idols, or bands growing up that have helped mold you into the band you are today?
 Or helped mold the music that you create?

 MuzicNotez Crew: What’s the ultimate goal you want your music to achieve, or for you to achieve in your career as a musician?
 Any particular message you wish to send?

 Vinyl Floor: It´s hard to say.
 We feel our music deserves to be widely known.
 But we are happy with every small step we take, every progress we make.
 If something goes downhill we need to address it.
 We must achieve something more with each record we make.
 We are not on a crusade or anything but we do believe in the power of melody and sort of want to remind people of melody.
 It seems to me that nowadays a lot of people appear to be more interested in style, rhythm and beats than in actual melody.
 To me melody and lyrics are the backbone of any song.
 The rest are flavors.